Mother (advertising agency): Al and Monkey

 In 2001 Mother created Al and Monkey to promote ITV Digital, a campaign that was named Campaign of the Year by Campaign Magazine.
-After the channel's closure, Mother brought the characters back as the face of PG Tips.
+After ITV Digital entered bankruptcy, Mother brought the characters back as the face of PG Tips.

 Boots

-In Christmas 2007, Mother created ‘Here come the girls’ for Boots.
+In Christmas 2007, Mother created ‘Here Come The Girls’ for Boots.
 The award-winning campaign has continued and evolved into the current campaign of comedy vignettes.

 Coca-Cola 'Move to the Beat'

 Mother were the creative agency that created Coca-Cola’s global campaign ‘Move to the Beat’ for the 2012 Olympic Games.
-Featuring Mark Ronson and singer Katy B, the campaign features the new Coca-Cola anthem for the Olympic Games ‘Anywhere in the World’ which uses the sounds of music, sport and Coca-Cola to create a unique rhythmic beat.
-Ronson used innovative recording techniques as he travelled the world to capture the sounds of the Coca-Cola Move to the Beat athletes– five Olympic hopefuls chosen for their sporting prowess and inspirational stories: GB table tennis player Darius Knight; US hurdler David Oliver; Russian sprinter Kseniya Vdovina; Singapore archer Dayyan Jaffar, and Mexican taekwondo martial artist María del Rosario Espinoza.
-A documentary showing Ronson travelling around the world capturing the sound of sport was aired on Channel 4 in the UK.
+Featuring Mark Ronson and singer Katy B, the campaign features the new Coca-Cola anthem for the Olympic Games ‘Anywhere in the World’ which uses the sounds of music, sport, and Coca-Cola to create a unique rhythmic beat.
+Ronson used innovative recording techniques as he traveled the world to capture the sounds of the Coca-Cola Move to the Beat athletes– five Olympic hopefuls chosen for their sporting prowess and inspirational stories: GB table tennis player Darius Knight; US hurdler David Oliver; Russian sprinter Kseniya Vdovina; Singapore archer Dayyan Jaffar, and Mexican taekwondo martial artist María del Rosario Espinoza.
+A documentary showing Ronson traveling around the world capturing the sound of sport was aired on Channel 4 in the UK.